isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-a-garage-floor/index.md

 ##  Details: How to Paint a Garage Floor: Epoxy or Latex?

 So, let's check you and other homeownerscan improve/ upgrade the function and look of your garage.
-But don't [remove old paint](https://pestpolicy.com/how-to-remove-paint-from-concrete-without-chemicals/) since it'll be easier than working on bare cement - but sand lightly.
+But don't [remove old paint](https://pestpolicy.com/how-to-remove-paint-from-concrete-without-chemicals/)since it'll be easier than working on bare cement - but sand lightly.
 Note that your epoxy floor paint will be extra-tough that won't be damaged easily by gasoline, oil, or chemicals.

 Here are the *materials and tools* you'll require for the garage painting job.

-- Scrubbing brush (stiff-bristled) - Concrete Degreaser - Protective coverings - Mop - Detergent - Primer - High-pressure nozzle - Vacuum (the wet-dry type) - latex paint protects against the[damaging UV rays](https://www.cancer. org/cancer/cancer-causes/radiation-exposure/uv-radiation. html)
+- Scrubbing brush (stiff-bristled) - Concrete Degreaser - Protective coverings - Mop - Detergent - Primer - High-pressure nozzle - Vacuum (the wet-dry type) - latex paint protects against the[damaging UV rays](https://www.cancer.org/cancer/cancer-causes/radiation-exposure/uv-radiation.html)

 - Paintbrushes - Concrete patch or filler - Plastic bucket - Broom andPaint roller - Extension pole - Protective wear (safety glasses, face mask, rubber gloves, and cover cloth) - Etching solution - Dust parker - it won't leave[roller marks on garage](https://pestpolicy.com/how-to-paint-a-ceiling-without-roller-marks/).